 8 Guidelines to Follow For Applying Herbicides To Dormant, Warm-Season Turf

-If you who work with warm-season turf, you may be loading your sprayer with a non-selective herbicide, like glyphosate or glufosinate, for weed control now or soon.
+If you who work with warm-season turf, you may be loading your sprayer with a non-selective herbicide, like Roundup or glufosinate, for weed control now or soon.
 To keep applications going smoothly, follow these guidelines.

 - Assess your warm-season turf’s dormancy.
 What is your turfgrass’s current level of dormancy?
 Is it just going into dormancy?
 Is it in full of dormancy, or is it coming out?
 You don’t want to spray herbicides on warm-season turf that is going into dormancy or coming out.
 Warm-season turf is sensitive to herbicides, especially during those transition periods.
 Delayed green-up, injury, and possibly turf loss can be observed during spring transition if the turfgrass is not in full dormancy.